ragulka/Numeral-js/README.md

 Added a mechanism to control rounding behaviour

-Added languageData() for getting and setting language props at runtime
+Added localeData() for getting and setting locale props at runtime

 ### 1.5.1